 Distressed Damsel: Snork- 'save me from this plant'- Maiden.
 And though she later saves Moomintroll, she doesn't really do anything.

-Early-Installment Weirdness: The very first book, Småtrollen och den stora översvämningen, is more of a fairy tale than any of the others, and tells the story of how Moominmamma and Moomintroll and Sniff try to find Moominpappa, who doesn't even appear until a good while in.
-And in the pictures, their noses are much longer than in the other books.
-Furthermore, the Moomins and Sniff are described as very small, unlike in the other books.
+Early Installment Weirdness: The very first book, Småtrollen och den stora översvämningen, is more of a fairy tale than any of the others, and tells the story of how Moominmamma and Moomintroll and Sniff try to find Moominpappa, who doesn't even appear until a good while in.
+And in the pictures, their noses are more like actual huge cartoon noses than in the other books.
+Furthermore, the Moomins and Sniff are described as very small, unlike in the other books (although later on, they still have interactions with the ant lion from this book as if they were so tiny).
+The place where everything is made of candy and which is exited via a rollercoaster is also a bit more random than is usual later on.
+The story is really short for a novel but there are more illustrations, so it's more of a children's storybook, and there isn't much of a plot.

 The End of the World as We Know It: What will happen if the comet hits the Earth as predicted, in Comet in Moominland.
 The predictions end up being wrong and the world does not end after all.